iamaccosta/Feup-WSDL/scripts/README.md

 **Run** `python/python3 dbpedia_static.py <city-name>`

 #
-### DBPedia Monthly Climate Conditions
+### DBPedia Monthly Weather Summary
-The script `dbpedia_dynamic.py` collects the monthly climate conditions of a city.
+The script `dbpedia_dynamic.py` collects the monthly weather summary of a city.
 Assuming that these values are oftenly updated, for the future relevance the script should run every 24 hours.<br>
-Monthly Climate Conditions: (a dbp:Climate)
+Monthly Weather Summary: (a sckb:MonthlyWeatherSummary)
 - HighC
 - LowC
 - MeanC